Most people have established a number of different pensions linked to various jobs over their working lives.

 It’s not always easy to see what you have, where this is held or what is happening with your money.

-These pensions usually offer limited flexibility and investment choice giving you little control over what can sometimes be the biggest asset after your home.
+These pensions have the potential to offer limited flexibility and investment choice giving you little control over what can sometimes be the biggest asset after your home.

 What is a SIPP?